-The Office of Career Services provides career and professional development programs for master’s and doctoral students, including skills-building workshops, individual career counseling, job-search strategies, an alumni contact database, and posting of jobs in the Chicago area.
+The Office of Career and Leadership Development provides career and professional development programs for master’s and doctoral students, including skills-building workshops, individual career counseling, job-search strategies, an alumni contact database, and posting of jobs in the Chicago area.

 Quarterly workshops provide students with the skills needed to develop efficient job-search strategies, to convey transferable skills, to write effective resumes and cover letters, and to learn sound interviewing techniques.

-In order to better inform Crown Family School students about potential career paths, the Office of Career Services sponsors employer presentations throughout the academic year.
-Employers representing the broad spectrum of post-graduate opportunities will join students at the Crown Family School for informal information sessions detailing the nature of the work performed by their organizations, how they may best fit Crown Family School graduates, what the organizations are seeking in successful candidate applications, as well as application information and contacts.
-Some of these employers will also conduct on-site interviews at the Crown Family School and subsequently hire graduating students.
+In order to better inform students about potential career paths, the Office of Career and Leadership Development sponsors an Employer Information Session series throughout the academic year.
+Employers representing the broad spectrum of post-graduate opportunities will join students for informal information sessions detailing the nature of the work performed by their organizations, how they may best fit our graduates, and what the organizations are seeking in successful candidate applications, as well as application information and contacts.
+Some of these employers will also conduct onsite interviews at the Crown School and subsequently hire graduating students.

-Throughout the academic year, Career Services alerts students to summer, year-long, and post-master’s internship and fellowship opportunities.
-We also host information sessions with representatives of these organizations along with Crown Family School alumni who have been past recipients of these internships and fellowships.
+Throughout the academic year, Career and Leadership Development will also alert students to several summer, year-long, and post-master’s internship and fellowship opportunities.
+In addition, we will host several information sessions with representatives of these organizations along with alumni who have been past recipients of these internships and fellowships.

-During Spring break, students can participate in the Crown Family School’s Washington Week.
-This program brings together Crown Family School alumni in the Washington, DC area with currently enrolled students.
+During Spring break, students can participate in the Crown School’s Washington Week.
+This program brings together alumni in the Washington DC area with currently enrolled students.
 Often meeting at alumni work sites, students learn about careers in the public and non-profit sectors, as well as about careers in research, advocacy, lobbying, and program management.

 Your career planning should begin the day you’re admitted to the Crown Family School.
 We have our own Office of Career Services—separate from UChicago Grad—that offers personalized student resources, training workshops and networking events like Washington Week.
 One of our most popular resources is the alumni contact database containing more that 1,000 recent Crown Family School graduates available for informational interviews.
 You should make an appointment with the Career Office soon after starting your program to begin the process of career planning.